restruct/silverstripe-editor-datafields/README.md

 //        $emailfield->setAttribute('data-datafields-dynamic-tokenvalueselectors',
 ```

-Dynamic field-values can optionally be translated/mapped from a json array on the specific input (data-datafields-dynamic-displayvaluemap):
+Dynamic field-values can optionally be translated/mapped from a json array on the specific input (`data-datafields-dynamic-displayvaluemap`).
 This way, for example a short description can be shown in the dropdow (eg 'Location Amsterdam'), while a longer (even multi-line) value can be inserted in the editor (eg the full location address spanning multiple lines).

 ```
     $someDropdownField->setAttribute('data-datafields-dynamic-displayvaluemap', json_encode($reasons->map('ID','FullAddress')->toArray()))
 ```